Monske & Co GmbH

 excellent book Spion in der Tasche

-Although Protona engineers keep believing in the strength of wire-based
+Although Protona keeps believing in the strength of wire-based

 recording, they also see the need for tape-based systems.